Planning for the future

 Managing long-term conditions becomes part of everyday life.
 With good care, many people with long-term conditions can live active and fulfilling lives.
 As a carer, you can look for opportunities for the person you care for to be involved in fun, social or educational activities.

-If you are caring for someone with disability, they can get support from the National Disability Insurance Scheme (NDIS).
+If you are caring for someone with disability, they may be able to get support from the National Disability Insurance Scheme (NDIS).
 Visit the NDIS website to see what support is available.
-If you need help with using the NDIS system, the Carers Australia website has lots of useful information and a carer checklist to help you through the process.

 Getting help as things change